LTurret/ArisaMatsuda/README.md

   - [ ] ouen
   - [ ] buttons
 - [ ] `zenMode` - Enabling will remove all channel to make less notification, disable it can put all roles back.
+- [ ] Twitter url fix automations.
+  - [x] resent with vx prefix.
+  - [ ] fetch all information in the tweet then resent.

 ## License